Liver transplantation: Normothermic Regional Perfusion

+Herpesvirus 6 Reactivation

+A study published in The Journal of Infectious Diseases in 2024 investigated the reactivation of inherited chromosomally integrated human herpesvirus 6 (iciHHV-6B) in a liver transplant recipient and its impact on the graft.
+The research, conducted by Hannolainen et al., utilized hybrid capture sequencing and various molecular techniques to analyze the viral sequences and host immune response.
+The findings demonstrated active replication of iciHHV-6B within the graft tissue and significant immune activation, suggesting the pathological impact of viral reactivation on transplant outcomes.
+The study highlights the importance of monitoring iciHHV-6 reactivation in liver transplant recipients.

 Special populations

 Alcohol dependence

 The high incidence of liver transplants given to those with alcoholic cirrhosis has led to a recurring controversy regarding the eligibility of such patients for liver transplant.
 The controversy stems from the view of alcoholism as a self-inflicted disease and the perception that those with alcohol-induced damage are depriving other patients who could be considered more deserving.
 It is an important part of the selection process to differentiate transplant candidates who have alcohol use disorder as opposed to those who were susceptible to non-dependent alcohol use.
-The latter who gain control of alcohol use have a good prognosis following transplantation.
+The latter, who gain control of alcohol use, have a good prognosis following transplantation.
 Once a diagnosis of alcoholism has been established, however, it is necessary to assess the likelihood of future sobriety.

 HIV

 Historically, HIV was considered an absolute contraindication to liver transplantation.
-This was in part due to concern that the infection would be worsened by the immunosuppressive medication which is required after transplantation.
+This was in part due to concern that the infection would be worsened by the immunosuppressive medication, which is required after transplantation.

-However, with the advent of highly active antiretroviral therapy (HAART), people with HIV have much improved prognosis.
-Transplantation may be offered selectively, although consideration of overall health and life circumstances may still be limiting.
+However, with the advent of highly active antiretroviral therapy (HAART), people with HIV have a much improved prognosis.
+HIV controlled with HAART is no longer a contraindication to liver transplantation.
 Uncontrolled HIV disease (AIDS) remains an absolute contraindication.